mei-sean/Northwest/README.md

    git clone <https://github.com/SJSU-CMPE133-2023-Spring/northwest>
    ```
   2. Setup a virtual environment using something like 'venv' or 'pipenv'.
-  4. Activate your virtual environment.
+  3. Activate your virtual environment.
 If you need help with virtual environments, please refer to [the official documentation for virtual environments in python.](https://docs.python.org/3/tutorial/venv.html)
-  3. Run the following command: ```pip install -r requirements.txt```
   4. Run the following ```cd northwest```
+  5. Run the following command: ```pip install -r requirements.txt```
-  5. Run the command: ```python manage.py runserver``` and visit the url shown in the terminal.
+  6. Run the command: ```python manage.py runserver``` and visit the url shown in the terminal.

 ### Usage